 Please let us know if you try to method.
 We’d love to hear how you get on with it.
 Also, if you already enjoy baking bannocks, let us know in the comments below what’s your favourite addition to the basic mix or what do you like to eat with it?
 Do you like it savoury or sweet?…

-Paul Kirtley is owner and Chief Instructor of Frontier Bushcraft.
+Paul Kirtley is Founder and Chief Instructor of Frontier Bushcraft.
 He has had a lifelong passion for the great outdoors and gains great satisfaction from helping others enjoy it too.
 Paul writes the UK's leading bushcraft blog.
 He is the author of Wilderness Axe Skills and Campcraft, as well as having contributed to several other books.
 Paul has been involved in teaching bushcraft since 2003.
 He is also a Canoe Leader, British Canoeing Level 3 Canoe Coach and UK Summer Mountain Leader.